-myAgro uses human-centered design to tailor farming input products and packages to farmers' needs. myAgro recognizes that women are over half of their customers and thus designs packages with their specific needs in mind; Michelle Kirby, Chief Programs Officer reflected, "from a market perspective, it is ignoring half of the market if you don't design with and for women."
-This can mean creating smaller packages of seeds and fertilizer so that women with either less access to capital, or smaller plots of land can access and use these inputs.
-Smaller fertilizer packages promote the practice of micro-dosing which has the added benefit of being beneficial for the environment.2 In addition, myAgro recognizes that there is a gender element to the types of crops that are planted and grown.
+myAgro uses human-centered design to tailor farming input products and packages to farmers' needs. myAgro recognizes that women are over half of their customers and thus designs packages with their specific needs in mind.
+Michelle Kirby, Chief Programs Officer reflected, "From a market perspective, it is ignoring half of the market if you don't design with and for women."
+This can mean creating smaller packages of seeds and fertilizer so that women with either less access to capital, or smaller plots of land, can access and use these inputs.
+Smaller fertilizer packages promote the practice of micro-dosing, which further benefits the environment.
+In addition, myAgro recognizes that there is a gender element to the types of crops that are planted and grown.
 For example, in Mali, maize is typically harvested by men while peanuts are grown and managed by women.
 By designing seed and fertilizer packages that align with both of these crops and their traditional custodians, myAgro is applying a gender lens in product design to create inputs that will be valuable for both men and women.
 Finally, by delivering seed and fertilizer packages on time (before the rains) and at a hub near the last mile (10-15 km from the village) myAgro is ensuring reliable access to inputs when and where they are most useful, accommodating the needs of rural farmers especially women who face greater time and mobility constraints.

-In addition to resource inputs, myAgro also offers training on how to most effectively plant the early on that the farmers purchasing seeds and inputs aren't always the ones physically planting them.
+In addition to farm inputs, myAgro also offers training on how to most effectively plant the seeds and use the fertilizer.
+The company realized early on that the customers purchasing seeds and inputs aren't always the ones physically planting them.
 Thus, myAgro tailors the training content and delivery format to the client with whom the direct training will be conducted and equips them to impart these skills to the person ultimately responsible for doing the planting (who may actually be a relative or hired day laborer).
 For example, myAgro ensures that training times are convenient for farmers.
-Men's schedules are generally fairly flexible, while women often have more free time in the mornings, before their busy work day begins.
+In many contexts, men tend to have more schedule flexibility, while women may be most free to participate in the midmorning, before tending to other responsibilities of the day.
 For this reason, field agents often sleep in or near the village where they plan to hold a training, so that they can be in the village early and catch women when they're available first thing in the morning.
 Trainings directed at women farmers often highlight the benefits and mechanics of working together to plant in a group.
-While men often have access to machines and labor to help them plant, women do not.
+While men may have access to machines and labor to facilitate planting, women often do not.
 Without access to the same resources, women must leverage the support networks they have in their villages, and work together in teams to make sure that every woman's field is planted.
-In Mali, where gender roles are very defined, myAgro holds separate agricultural trainings for men and women as this enables women to more actively participate in the trainings and ask questions. myAgro is taking other steps to reduce gaps in the transfer of farmer knowledge and skills.
-By supplying a micro-dosing precision-planting tool (a semoir in local French)-the company seeds and use the fertilizer.
-The company realized
+In Mali, where gender roles are very defined, myAgro holds separate agricultural trainings for men and women as this enables women to more actively participate in the trainings and ask questions.